pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/Docs/README.md

 ## Arduino Sketch

-Some original features of the VFO and BFO project was modified to adapt it better to the radio based on CD2003GP.
-The main modification was the band behaviour.
-The VFO implemented on Arduino Sketch has the follow information:

 - __Band name__ - Band name that will show on display;
 - __Initial Freq.__ -  Lowest band frequency (1/100 Hz);